Coder-shank/Placement-Cell-Website/README.md

 I have created a website for an employee working in placement cell department of any institution.
 # Setup
 1. Download my code
-2. open in Virtual Studio
+2. open in Visual Studio
 3. run npm install
 4. run node index.js